-Kensington Park School believes that the community atmosphere of the school is greatly enhanced by the presence of boarders.
-Boarding is offered to those students (from the UK or overseas) who wish to board as full, weekly, or flexi boarders.
-The strategic leadership and all matters relating to boarding are the responsibility of the Head of Boarding.
-The team of house parents manage the day-to-day operations of the boarding house.
+- The strategic leadership and all matters relating to boarding are the responsibility of the Head of Boarding who reports directly to the Headmaster.
+The team of house parents manage the day-to-day operations of the Boarding House.
 The boarding team's pastoral work is essential to maintain the smooth running of the boarding community, and enhances the quality of life of the students.
-Also central to our provision is the role of the nurse, who oversees boarding medical provision.

-- Admissions into Boarding: - The students are assessed for admission along the same lines as all other students in the school; by interview, in person in the UK or in their home country, or alternatively by online.
+Also central to our provision is the role of the nurse, who oversees boarding medical provision, and the role of the School's Wellbeing Team.
+A member of the KPS Advisory Board Is assigned the role of being responsible for liaising about boarding provision at the school - Admissions into Boarding: - The students are assessed for admission along the same lines as all other students in the school; by interview, in person in the UK or in their home country, or alternatively by online.
 Some scholarships are also available for boarders.
-The admissions staff, under the direction of the Director of Admissions, handle all registrations and admissions for Kensington Park School. - Facilities: - PBH opened in 2014 and has its own catering and dining room, providing breakfast and evening meal.
+The admissions staff, under the direction of the Director of Admissions, handles all registrations and admissions for Kensington Park School. - Facilities: - PBH opened in 2014 and has its own catering and dining room, providing breakfast and evening meal.
 PBH has a communal recreation space used for both socialising and studying.
 There is filtered Wi-Fi throughout PBH.
-Each student is allocated to a gendered floor in an en-suite single, double, or triple room. - Boarding Ethos: - The ethos of the boarding house is one of inclusion and support for boarders, with high-quality pastoral care being provided by specialist boarding staff who themselves are an integral part of the community.
+Each student is allocated to a gendered floor in en-suite single, double, or triple rooms. - Boarding Ethos: - The ethos of the boarding house is one of inclusion and support for boarders, with high-quality pastoral care being provided by specialist boarding staff who themselves are an integral part of the community.
 KPS seeks to develop the whole student, by addressing what we consider to be the important facets of a rounded education, which prepares students for life after school.
 In line with the wholeschool aims and ethos, we offer activities for students which stretch and challenge their academic life, and which enhance and add to their holistic wellbeing and development.
 We provide an environment for students in which they can achieve at the highest level academically and otherwise.

-Rights, Responsibilities, & Expectations
+B. Rights, Responsibilities, & Expectations